 SWK 3339, 3360, 3362, 3370, 3383, 3385, 3500, 3555, 4440, 4441, 4449, 4470, 4555; and a minimum of 4 credits of SWK topics 3777/4777, or other approved elective courses.

 Students provide their own transportation to community learning experiences such as their field practicum during the junior and senior years.
 Students are required to submit a criminal background check and receive DHS clearance before beginning field experiences.
 Students first become members of NASW at the beginning of their junior year and maintain membership through graduation.
 Students planning to attend graduate school (including programs offering advanced standing in social work) are strongly recommended to take a statistics course (PSY 2335 or 3331; or SWK 3131 & 3132), and a Biology course with human content (Bio 1102 or Bio 2110 and 2120).

 All entering students are encouraged to submit their application for the Social Work major with the Registrar's Office once they are an intended major.
 Social Work majors apply for formal admission to the Undergraduate Social Work Program during the spring semester of the sophomore year.
-For fall junior-status priority admission, students transferring from a community college with an A.A. degree should make application to both the College and the Social Work Program by April 15.
+For fall junior-status priority admission, students transferring from a community college with an A.A. degree should make application to both the College and the Social Work Program.

 The Social Work Program Director/Chair informs the student of the decision in writing by June 15.

 Possible actions include: